ibm-cloud-docs/hs-crypto/grant-access-keys.md

 To assign access:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Users** to browse the existing users in your account.
-2. Select the user, and click the overflow icon to open a list of options for that user.
+2. Select the user, and click the overflow (...) icon to open a list of options for that user.
 3. From the options menu, click **Assign access**.
-4. Click **Assign access to resources**.
+4. Click **Assign users additional access**.
 5. Click the **IAM services** button.
 6. From the list of services, select **Hyper Protect Crypto Services**.
 7. From the list of service instances, select the {{site.data.keyword.hscrypto}} service instance that you want to grant access to.